CosmWasm/docs-deprecated/docs/04-smart-contracts/13-testing.md

 >
 >   Depending on the make up of your contract, when you go to create a ContractWrapper you may not need `with_reply` if your contract does not implement a `reply` function.

 After mocking out a contract, two more steps follow which are; storing the code and then setting up a contract from the code object.
-You will notice this is the exact same process for deploying to a testnet or mainnet chain whereas in unit tests you work with a mocked_env, using `mock_dependancies` and passing in `mock_info`.
+You will notice this is the exact same process for deploying to a testnet or mainnet chain whereas in unit tests you work with a mocked_env, using `mock_dependencies` and passing in `mock_info`.

 #### Storing: